Marian Bergeson

-Marian C. Bergeson (August 31, 1925 – July 6, 2016) was an American Republican politician from California.
-The first woman ever to serve in both the California State Assembly and California State Senate, she was a member of the California State Legislature from 1978 to 1995, a member of the Orange County Board of Supervisors from 1995 to 1996, and California State Secretary of Education from 1996 to 1999.
+Marian C. Bergeson (August 31, 1925 – July 6, 2016) was an American politician from California.
+A Republican, she became the first woman to serve in both the California State Assembly and California State Senate, she was a member of the California State Legislature from 1978 to 1995, a member of the Orange County Board of Supervisors from 1995 to 1996, and California State Secretary of Education from 1996 to 1999.
 In 1986, Marian Bergeson Elementary School in Laguna Niguel was named after her.

 Early life and family

 Born in Salt Lake City, Utah, Bergeson earned a Bachelor of Arts in Elementary Education from Brigham Young University.
 A resident of Newport Beach, California, Bergeson and her husband, Garth, had four children (Nancy, Garth Jr., Julie, and James) and eleven grandchildren.
 Her daughter Nancy was an attorney in Portland, Oregon, before her murder in 2009.

 Bergeson was a member of the Church of Jesus Christ of Latter-day Saints.